Back to ADT Guides

 Quick Solutions

-Replace sensor battery with correct type and size
+Replace the battery with the correct type/size (CR123A/CR2032)

-Silence low battery alert with master code
+Silence the low-battery alert with the master code

-Clear trouble condition after battery replacement
+Clear the trouble condition after replacing the battery

-Check sensor mounting to reduce unnecessary signals
+Check the sensor mounting to reduce unnecessary signals

-Replace sensor if battery drains within weeks
+Replace the sensor if a fresh battery drains within weeks

-Schedule annual battery replacement for all sensors
+Schedule an annual battery check for all sensors

 Still having issues?
 This is usually the deeper cause below.